leonardokoen/customer-order-api/README.md

 {
     [Key]
     public Guid Id { get; set; } = Guid.NewGuid();
     public string Name { get; set; } = null!;
     public float Price { get; set; } = 0.0f;
 }
 ```
 ## Database
-I made an in memory implemetation.
-Everything, is saved in memory if you stop running the project all data will be lost.
+I have used MSSQL to store data.
+Everything in the database was accessed created etc. through Entity Framework.

 ## Infrastracture Layer
 In this layer all Repositories are implemented.
 This layer handles every connection to database and handles Insert, Read, Update, Delete.